 - Superb transparency is key to the best copies and this one has exceptional clarity on both sides

-Wonderful sound for both sides of this TAS List Super Disc.
-We just finished a big shootout for this album, and this knockout copy sounded far better than much of the competition.
-Drop the needle on any track for some of the better sounding synthesizers you’ll ever hear.
+Stunning sound graces both sides of this TAS List Super Disc!
+We just finished a big shootout for this album, and this knockout copy sounded far better than most of the competition.
+Drop the needle on any track for some of the best sounding synthesizers you’ll ever hear!

-Outstanding on both sides, with punchy bass and full-on major Whomp Factor.
+Monstrously huge on both sides, with punchy bass and full-on major Whomp Factor!
 This kind of low frequency energy really fills the room; the soundscape is wall to wall and floor to ceiling.
 We know what Harry likes about this one — the Big Bold Sound with tons of Bottom End — and we have to admit that we like it too.
 This is the kind of record that KILLS on big speakers.

 Eno fans should get a lot out of this one, as should anyone who digs the crazy sound of analog synthesizers of the ’70s and early ’80s.
 The Bowie track (Cat People) is great, of course, but you won’t find anything else resembling a pop song here — just a bunch of dark, trippy soundscapes with animal noises and some wild sound effects.